-Every assertion of individual independence has been a steptowards infidelity.
-Luther started towards Humboldt; Wesley toward John Stuart Mill.
-To really reform the Church is todestroy it.
-Every new religion has a little less superstition than the old, so that the religion of Science is but a question of time.
+Every assertion of individual independence has been a step towards Infidelity.
+Luther started toward Humboldt, Wesley toward Bradlaugh.
+To really reform the Church is to destroy it.
+Every new religion has a little less superstition than the old, so that the religion of science is but a question of time.
 I will not say the Church has been an unmitigated evil in all respects.
 Its history is infamous and glorious.
 It has delighted in the production of extremes.
-It has furnished murderers for its own martyrs; it has sometimes fed the body, but has always starved the soul.
-It has been a charitable highwayman, a profligate beggar, a generous pirate.
-It has produced some angels, and a multitude of devils.
+It has furnished murderers for its own martyrs.
+It has sometimes fed the body, but has always starved the soul.
+It has been a charitable highwayman, a generous pirate.
+It has produced some angels and a multitude of devils.
 It has built more prisons than asylums.
 It made a hundred orphans while it cared for one.
-In one hand it had carried the alms-dish and in the other a sword.
+In one hand it carried the alms-dish, and in the other a sword.
 It has founded schools and endowed universities for the purpose of destroying true learning.
 It filled the world with hypocrites and zealots, and upon the cross of its own Christ it crucified the individuality of man.
 It has sought to destroy the independence of the soul, and put the world upon its knees.
 This is its crime.
 The commission of this crime was necessary to its existence.
-In order to compel obedience it declared that it had the truth, and all the truth; that God had made it the keeper of his secret-his agent and his vicegerent.
+In order to compel obedience it declared that it had the truth and all the truth; that God had made it the keeper of all His secrets; His agent and his viceregent.
 It declared that all other religions were false and infamous.
-It rendered all compromise impossible, and all thought superfluous.
+It rendered all compromises impossible, and all thought superfluous.
 Thought was its enemy, obedience was its friend.
-Investigation was fraught with danger; therefore investigation was suppressed.
-The holy of holies was behind the curtain.
+Investigation was fraught with danger; therefore investigation was suppressed. holy of holies was behind the curtain.
 All this was upon the principle that forgers hate to have the signature examined by an expert, and that imposture detests curiosity.

-"He that hath ears to hear, let him hear," has always been the favorite text of the Church.
+"He that hath ears to hear let him hear," has always been

+one of the favourite texts of the Church.

 In short, Christianity has always opposed every forward movement of the human race.
-Across the highway of progress it has always been building breastworks of Bibles, tracts, commentaries, prayer-books, creeds, dogmas, and platforms, and at every advance the Christians have gathered together behind these heaps of rubbish and shot the poisoned arrows of malice at the soldiers of freedom.
+Across the highway of progress it has always been building breastworks of bibles, tracts, commentaries, prayer-books, creeds, dogmas, and platforms, and at every advance the Christians have gathered behind these heaps of rubbish and shot the poisoned arrows of malice at the soldiers of freedom.

 And even the liberal Christian of to-day has his holy of holies, and in the niche of the temple of his heart has his idol.
 He still clings to a part of the old superstition, and all the pleasant memories of the old belief linger in the horizon of his thoughts like a sunset.
 We associate the memory of those we love with the religion of our childhood.
-It seems almost a sacrilege to rudely destroy the idols that our fathers worshipped, and turn their sacred and beautiful truths into the fables of barbarism.
-Some throw away the Old Testement and cling to the New, while others give up everything except the idea that there is a personal God, and that in some wonderful way we are the objects of his care.
+It seems almost a sacrilege to rudely destroy the idols that our fathers worshipped, and turn their sacred and beautiful truths into the silly fables of barbarism.
+Some throw away the Old Testament and cling to the New, while others give up everything except the idea that there is a personal God, and that in some wonderful way we are the objects of His care.